 2. Set a timer

-Once you’re ready to start, you can set a timer for 5 minutes.
+Once you’ve removed your distractions and are ready to begin, you can set a timer for 5 minutes.
+This is the duration you’ll dedicate your attention to the task at hand.

 In some cases, it makes more sense to set a small goal for yourself instead of a timer.
 Or you might simply prefer this approach.
 A few examples of what this might look like could be:

-• Working out: Instead of setting a timer, you can show up at the gym and change.
+- Working out: Instead of setting a timer, you can show up at the gym and change.
+Once you’ve changed, you can decide if you want to continue with your workout or head home.

-• Reading: Instead of reading 5 minutes, you can read one page.
+- Reading: Instead of reading 5 minutes, you can read one page.
+Once you’ve read one page, you can decide if you want to continue or put the book away.

-• Instead of writing 5 minutes, you can write one paragraph.
+- Instead of writing 5 minutes, you can write one paragraph.
+Once you’ve written one paragraph, you can decide if you want to continue or leave it here.

 Remember, the goal should be small to have the right effect.
 If you make it too big, it loses its purpose.